Jongbin-kr/LegalRAG/README.md

 ## Release History
 - 2024.06.13.
 First submission &  archiving for the final term project
 - 2024.06.17.
 Merged all the repos with git log
+- 2024.06.18.
+Release v1.0, the first version after re-organizing the first submission

 ### TODO
 - [X]  Merge all the repos